- *** Populate Inorder Successor for all nodes GFG Code

 - Reverse Level Order Traversal.
 GFG Code is simple and same as in GFG.

-Algo: We can easily modify the queue logic of level order traversal.
+Algo: Use queue and stack.
+We can easily modify the queue logic of level order traversal.
 Instead of poping a value we add it to a stack.
 So the first element that was originally printed is pushed to bottom to stack and the last element is at the top of stack.

 Since we need to print the level in order left to right, we shd push the value accordingly.
 So we push the right node before left node, this way left node is poped before right node and the level order is also maintained.